Advocating For Your Fair Share Of The Marital Estate

 Often, one of the most complicated issues in a divorce is dividing community property.
-Most couples commingle property after they get married, never imagining that their marriage might someday break down.
-This makes it difficult to trace one or both parties' separate property for purposes of a property division during divorce.
+Most couples commingle their assets after they get married, never imagining that their marriage might someday break down.
+This makes it difficult to trace one or both parties’ separate property for purposes of dividing the assets and debts.

 - Bank accounts